marqueshannah/Projects/Meteorite-Landing-Tracker/README.md

-# Once Upon a Time in Containers: Meteorite Landing Analysis
+# Containers: Meteorite Landing Tracker and Analysis
 This repository contains the files to analyze the Meteorite information inside a JSON file, then, output some calculations of average mass, and summary datas.

 ## ml_data_analysis.py